 Clean the Ducts When Needed

-The EPA does not recommended periodic cleaning but they do see the possible value in cleaning the ducts when they clearly look dirty.
+The EPA does not recommend periodic cleaning but they do see the possible value in cleaning the ducts when they clearly look dirty.
 This can be difficult to do given the length of the ducts.
-There are many hard to reach areas.
+There are many hard-to-reach areas.
 Professional assistance is often required in these cases.
 Ask an HVAC contractor to clean things up using their special tools and equipment.
 They should be able to do things faster and more effectively than any homeowner can.

 Install Air Sanitizers